Singularities on Fano fibrations and beyond: Introduction

 {\textbf{\sffamily{Fibres of del Pezzo fibrations.}}} Another application of Theorem \ref{t-mc-sh-conj} is to special fibres of del Pezzo fibrations.
 This answers [\ref{BCDP}, Question 4.6] in the case of gonality in a more general setting (the question considers terminal singularities only).

 \begin{thm} For each $\epsilon\in \R^{>0}$, there is $g\in \N$ satisfying the following.
 Let $f\colon X\to Z$ be a Fano fibration where $X$ is a 3-fold with $\epsilon$-lc singularities and $Z$ is a curve.
 Let $S$ be an irreducible component of a fibre of $f$ over a closed point.
-Then $S$ is birational to $\PP^1\times C$ for a smooth projective curve with gonality $\le g$. \end{thm}
+Then $S$ is birational to $\PP^1\times C$ for a smooth projective curve $C$ with gonality $\le g$. \end{thm}

-The main point is that, putting $z=f(S)$, by Theorem \ref{t-gonality}, $(X,tf^*z)$ is klt for some fixed $t>0$.
+The main point is that, putting $z=f(S)$, by Theorem \ref{t-mc-sh-conj}, $(X,tf^*z)$ is klt for some fixed $t>0$.
 This allows us to apply the results of [\ref{BL}].
-In upcoming work we bound the genus of $C$ and treat similar statements in higher dimension.
+Actually it is possible to bound the genus of $C$ and treat similar statements in higher dimension; see [\ref{BQ}] for more on this direction.

-{\textbf{\sffamily{Rationally connected varieties with anti-nef canonical divisor.}}} Another main application of Theorem \ref{t-mc-sh-conj} is to boundedness of certain rationally connected varieties which was conjectured by M$^{\rm c}$Kernan and Prokhorov [\ref{Mc-Pr}] (the two dimensional case is due to Alexeev [\ref{Alexeev-K2}]).
+{\textbf{\sffamily{Rationally connected varieties with nef anti-canonical divisor.}}} Another main application of Theorem \ref{t-mc-sh-conj} is the boundedness of certain rationally connected varieties which was conjectured by M$^{\rm c}$Kernan and Prokhorov [\ref{Mc-Pr}] (the two dimensional case is due to Alexeev [\ref{Alexeev-K2}]).

 \begin{thm} Let $d\in \mathbb{N}$ and let $\epsilon \in \mathbb{R}^{>0}$.
 Consider projective varieties $X$ where \begin{itemize} \item $(X,B)$ is $\epsilon$-lc of dimension $d$ for some $B$, \item $-(K_X+B)$ is nef, and \item $X$ is rationally connected. \end{itemize} Then such $X$ form a bounded family up to isomorphism in codimension one. \end{thm}